francois-rd/coma/docs/source/index.rst

 Example
 -------

-Let's see how ``coma`` works with a simple mock example of pushing and pulling data to and from a server.
+Let's see ``coma`` in action with a simple example command for pushing data to a server.

 .. code-block:: python
     :caption: main.py